 “Pralin” and French “praliné”, otherwise known as Belgian praline - it's complicated

-In Belgium for example, and some of the bordering French regions, pralines are the common name for both ganache- and praline-filled chocolate sweets.
-Whereas elsewhere, praline is confectionery made of roasted almonds or hazelnuts coated with caramelised sugar.
-In some places, red food colouring is added to make pink praline, very famous in the Lyon area.
+Indeed, for some, in Belgium in particular, as well as in French border regions, pralines are the common name for our chocolate confections, whether they are pralinés or ganaches.
+Whereas elsewhere, pralines are confectionery made from roasted almonds or hazelnuts, coated with caramelized sugar.
+A red food colouring is sometimes added to make pink pralines (very popular in the Lyon region).

-At the Sandrine Chappaz Chocolaterie, we make a range of ganaches and pralines, all home-made!
+At Sandrine Chappaz Chocolate Shop, you will find a whole range of ganaches and pralinés, all homemade!